-Please note that some students may be granted provisional acceptance at the discretion of the university.
+Some students may be granted provisional acceptance at the discretion of the university.

 Students with questions concerning their academic background as noted in the process above should contact the Office of Admissions and Enrollment.
-For a complete admissions packet or other information, please contact:
+For a complete admissions packet or other information, contact:

-Admissions and Enrollment Anderson University School of Theology and Christian Ministry 1100 East Fifth Street, Anderson, IN 46012-3495 local: (765) 641-4598; toll-free: (800) 428-6414 e-mail: bhmartin@anderson.edu
+Admissions and Enrollment Anderson University School of Theology and Christian Ministry 1100 East Fifth Street, Anderson, IN 46012-3495 local: (765) 641-3043; toll-free: (800) 428-6414 email: agsenrollment@anderson.edu

-For complete details on programming, visit the seminary website at anderson.edu/theology.
+For complete details on programming, visit anderson.edu/theology.